 Benefits of Choosing Reclaimed Wood

 If you’ve been considering a reclaimed wood project, reach out to us today!
 We’d be happy to talk to you about more of the benefits of choosing reclaimed wood instead of standard store-bought planks.
-Better yet, make an appointment to visit our showroom and to see what you could learn about reclaimed wood.
+Better yet, make an appointment to visit our showroom and to see our beautiful selection of reclaimed wood.
 We love educating communities about the value of reclaimed lumber and using it in homes and buildings throughout Minnesota.

 Call us today at 651.464.1771!